WriterBewareLogoSmall

 Direct solicitation.

 Editors and editorial services may maintain websites or advertise in industry journals.
 But they don’t cold-call writers.
 If you’ve registered your copyright or subscribe to a writer’s magazine, you may be a target: disreputable people sometimes purchase mailing lists from these sources.
-There are also many scam editing services that aggressively target self-published writers.
+There are also many scammers that aggressively target self-published writers with offers of editing and other services.
+Out-of-the-blue editing offers or recommendations are always a warning sign

 Refusal of reasonable requests for information.

-Like a reputable agent, a reputable editor should have no problem providing a resume, references, and fees.
+Like a reputable agent, a reputable editor should have no problem providing a resume, references, and disclosure of their fees.
 Be wary if you encounter resistance in any of these areas.

 Vagueness about specific services.